Kiabi builds its lead generation marketing strategy around gamification

 6 original ideas for Halloween marketing campaigns

-Halloween is becoming popular in France.
-As a result, brands are organising marketing campaigns around Halloween to engage their audience and boost conversion.
+Halloween is becoming increasingly popular in France.
+As a result, many brands are organising marketing campaigns around Halloween to engage their audience and boost conversion.

 You’re looking for inspiration for your future Halloween marketing activities?
-Adictiz has ideas for marketing campaigns that will help you make the most of this terrifying and fun festival!
+Adictiz has some ideas for marketing campaigns that will help you make the most of the excitement surrounding this terrifying and fun festival!

 Engage fans and convert new customers with a Halloween marketing campaign

-To attract your audience’s attention and stand out from your competitors, you can rely on gamification and interactivity.
-Gamification is a lever for increasing visibility, for building loyalty and animating your community.
+To attract the attention of your audience and stand out from your competitors, Halloween marketing campaigns rely on gamification and interactivity.
+Gamification is an effective lever for increasing visibility, but also for building loyalty and animating your community of fans.

-By offering rewards, companies can boost commitment and attract customers.
-They also attract qualified leads to by rewarding the winners with promotions.
-Interactive games are a way of increasing traffic and converting more customers.
+By offering rewards to participants, companies can boost their commitment and attract new customers.
+They also attract qualified leads to their online or physical shop by rewarding the winners with promotions.
+Interactive marketing games are therefore an excellent way of increasing traffic to your site and converting more customers.

 In short, Halloween games facilitate interaction between the brand and its audience and increase the chances of triggering a purchase!